Gargoyim/sorcer2/readme.txt

 You're not supposed to actually read me!
+Also this updated!